You know that saying "if these walls could talk"? Well, ours can! Pull up a chair, get comfy - it's time for us to tell you a bedtime story.

-One day, Batemans Bay YHA manager Francis took two Chinese visitors on a tour to Pebbly Beach.
+One day, Batemans Bay YHA (no longer part of YHA network) manager Francis took two Chinese visitors on a tour to Pebbly Beach.
 While walking the Discovery Trail, the trio ran into a red belly black snake AND a goanna, resulting in three very jittery beach-goers!
 When they reached the beach, they spotted a few kangaroos were lazing the day away.
 Francis thought this was his opportunity to turn the day around for his backpackers… but one began to cry!
 He asked why, and couldn’t stop laughing when she told him she was disappointed the kangaroos weren’t wearing wetsuits and surfing!
 She pulled out a magazine with a feature of Pebbly Beach and it had a picture of just that – a suited-up roo catching a wave.

 Hostel manager Mark had the idea to build a hostel after travelling around Asia as a backpacker – he wanted to keep the dream alive.
 Construction of the bungalows began in 1992 when the property was just a bush block.
 Mark used to clear the land using his old Holden ute to knock over the scrub and lantana.
 Building started with a book, ‘The Australian Carpenter’, in the left hand and a hammer in the right.
 Twenty-five years later, Port Stephens YHA is still standing – Mark’s handiwork mustn’t have been too shabby!